arkoblog/arkoblog.github.io/README.md

 # Welcome to Arkoblog

 Thank you for visiting the arkoblog repository.
 This repo contains all of the code used in the development of [my blog](http://arkoblog.github.io).
-The blog has been developed with Jekyll, and uses the Balazac theme, which is inspired from [minimal mistakes](http://mademistakes.com).
+The blog has been developed with Jekyll, and uses the [Balzac](http://jekyll.gtat.me/) theme

 A few extra features that  have added, and that is worth mentioning include:
 - Support for jquery and d3.